California bar review course

 The California bar exam assesses whether an examinee is competent to practice law in the State of California.
 Passing the bar exam is an essential step in becoming a lawyer in California.
 Examinees are tested on a variety of legal subjects.
 Bar exam scores are scaled, meaning that scores are adjusted to reflect the relative difficulty of a particular exam.
 These adjustments ensure that no examinee is unfairly penalized or rewarded for taking a more or less difficult exam.

 Studying for the California bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
-Quimbee’s Multistate Bar Examination (MBE) review course is expertly designed to help you prepare for the California bar examination in the most efficient and effective way possible.
-Our MBE review course includes 7,000+ smart flashcards, real practice questions and answers with detailed explanations, full-length practice tests, and comprehensive outlines of MBE subjects.
+Quimbee Bar Review for California is expertly designed to help you prepare for the California bar examination in the most efficient and effective way possible.
+Our course includes 1,400+ real practice questions from past bar exams, detailed answer explanations, and comprehensive outlines of MBE subjects.

 Read on to learn more about the California bar exam.